SeanMcP/talks/the-next-generation-of-front-end-architecture/slides.md

 - **View Transitions**: A browser-native way to animate page transitions
   - Improve experience for static & server-rendered sites
   - https://caniuse.com/view-transitions
-- **Edge functions**: On-demand servers to handle simple requests
+- **Serverless/Edge functions**: On-demand servers to handle simple requests
   - Cheap option to add server-style functionality
   - Options for persistent data
 - **Super HTML**: Libraries that add interactivity to HTML code
   - Make adding client-side interactions easier on statically-/server-rendered pages
   - Examples: htmx, Hotwire, Alpine.js
 - **Web components**: The browser standard for creating reusable interactive elements
   - Supported by all major browsers: https://caniuse.com/custom-elementsv1
   - Frameworks to improve authoring experience: lit, Stencil

 <!--
-- I chose to focus on the growth in meta frameworks for this talk, but
+- I chose to focus on the growth in meta-frameworks for this talk, but
 - There is a growing movement to make static and server-rendered sites more interactive
 - Here are some patterns that we didn't have time to discuss that are worth keeping an eye on -->

 ---

-layout: center
+## layout: center
----

 # Questions?